metabase/metabase/docs/users-guide/07-dashboards.md

 ![Create Dashboard](images/dashboards/DashboardCreate.png)

-You can also **duplicate** an existing dashboard if you don't want to build one from scratch, or want to experiment by making changes to the dashboard without affecting the original dashboard.
-From an existing dashboard, click on the **...** menu, and select **Duplicate**.
+If you don't want to build a dashboard from scratch, or want to experiment by making changes to an existing dashboard without affecting the original, you can **duplicate** an existing dashboard.
+From an existing dashboard, click on the **...** menu in the upper right, and select **Duplicate**.

 ### Adding saved questions to a dashboard

 **From a question**: you can add a newly saved question to a dashboard directly from the window that pops up after you save the question for the first time.
-You can also add a question to a dashboard by clicking on the pencil icon next to the name of the question, and selecting **Add to dashboard**.
+You can also add a question to a dashboard by clicking on the **pencil** icon next to the name of the question, and selecting **Add to dashboard**.

-**From a dashboard**: Click on the pencil icon to **edit the dashboard**.
+**From a dashboard**: Click on the **pencil** icon to **edit the dashboard**.
 Then click the **+** icon in the top right of the dashboard editing interface (not the **+** in the main navigation bar) to add any of your saved questions to the dashboard, regardless of which collection the questions are in.

 Once you add a question to your dashboard, it’ll look something like this: